 If you aren't sure what to say at a memorial service, it's best to do a little research first.
-Memorial services, much like funerals, allow mourners to express their sentiments and pay their respects to the person who has died.
+Memorial services and funerals allow mourners to express their sentiments and pay their respects to the person who has died.
 When asked to speak at one of these ceremonies, you are given a unique opportunity to publicly express your thoughts and feelings about the deceased.